-The Freedom of Information Amendment (Freedom of Information Commissioner) Act 2012 (External link) introduced important reforms to Victoria’s FOI regime by establishing the FOI Commissioner.
+The Freedom of Information Amendment (Freedom of Information Commissioner) Act 2012 introduced important reforms to Victoria’s FOI regime by establishing the Information Commissioner.

-The FOI Commissioner’s functions are detailed in section 6C of the Freedom of Information Act1982 (FOI Act), and are:
+The Information Commissioner’s functions are detailed in section 6I of the Freedom of Information Act 1982, and are:

-- to promote understanding and acceptance by agencies of the Act and its object
+- to promote understanding and acceptance by agencies and the public of the FOI Act and its object;

-- to conduct reviews of decisions by agencies on requests under the FOI Act
+- to conduct reviews of decisions by agencies and Mnisters on requests under the FOI Act

 - to receive and handle complaints in accordance with Part VIA of the FOI Act